 There are five C’s that guide my teaching: (1) Collaboration, (2) Community, (3) Care, (4) Connections, and (5) Customization.

 (1) Collaboration.
 Successful community engaged scholarship to improve schools involves immense collaboration with school partners and community members.
 This collaboration translates into uniqueness in my instructional duties, course conceptualizations, course assignments, and course syllabi.
 For example, my syllabi that involve such intense collaboration include evidence of school-based partners, school improvement goals, yearlong conceptualizations, and academic calendars tied to the school and district academic calendar.
-My community engaged teaching at Mort Elementary and through the creation of the teacher leader academy model for has generated over 500 graduate student credit hours for the College of Education from students who most likely would not have completed advanced graduate degrees.
-As one student noted in the student evaluations, “The convenience of having this class at our facility has made the dream of a masters real for so many teachers” (EDE 6931/7931 Instructional Planning for Maximizing Elementary Student Learning).
+My community engaged teaching at Mort Elementary and through the creation of the teacher leader academy model has generated over 750 graduate student credit hours since its inception in 2013 for the USF College of Education from students who most likely would not have completed advanced graduate degrees.
+As one student noted in the course evaluations, “The convenience of having this class at our facility has made the dream of a masters real for so many teachers” (EDE 6931/7931 Instructional Planning for Maximizing Elementary Student Learning).

 (3) Care: For students to be successful, they need to believe that professors are on their side.
 Meaning, they need to feel heard, respected, prioritized, and cared for.
 I routinely score the highest on my student evaluations on the indicator, “Shows concern and respect for students,” and I believe that is directly connected to my beliefs and practice of developing the learning community.
 I routinely demonstrate care for students by listening to their concerns, asking clarifying and probing questions to learn more, and making adjustments when possible.
 Being flexible and understanding is imperative to student success.
 I routinely demonstrate care for students by listening to their concerns, asking clarifying and probing questions to learn more, and making adjustments when possible.
 Being flexible and understanding is imperative to student success.

 “Professor Burns is the best professor I have had the pleasure to work with.
 Her care and compassion for her students is evident, as well as her subject knowledge and passion for teaching and learning.
 She is flexible in response to student needs, and dedicated to her craft.
-She is an irreplaceable asset at USF,” (Doctoral Student, EDG 7931 Working in Schools).
+She is an irreplaceable asset at USF,” (Doctoral Student, EDG 7931 Working in Schools, Course Evaluations).

-“Dr. Burns is caring and wants the best professional outcome for her students,” (Masters Student, EDE 6076 Teacher Leadership for Student Learning).
+“Dr. Burns is caring and wants the best professional outcome for her students,” (Masters Student, EDE 6076 Teacher Leadership for Student Learning, Course Evaluations).

 (4) Connections: Powerful professional learning involves connecting practice and theory, and I aim to make all of my courses practical where students have the opportunity to both practice course concepts and also connect their experiences to theory.
 This belief is reflected in my course assignments where I engage students in performance tasks connected to their specific teaching contexts.
 Students comment about the effectiveness and the impact on their learning in course evaluations:

-“I have learned so much from this semester course and felt it was very effective,” (Masters Student, EDE 6076, Teacher Leadership for Student Learning).
+“I have learned so much from this semester course and felt it was very effective,” (Masters Student, EDE 6076, Teacher Leadership for Student Learning, Course Evaluations).

 “Dr. Burns made the course very interesting and meaningful!
-Overall, this professor is very inspiring,” (Masters Student, EDE 6076 Teacher Leadership for Student Learning).
+Overall, this professor is very inspiring,” (Masters Student, EDE 6076 Teacher Leadership for Student Learning, Course Evaluations).

 (5) Customization: I place differentiated professional learning at the core of my teaching.
 I tailor each course to my particular class of students.
 This means that I frequently make adjustments to course content and assignments based upon the needs of my students, which means that syllabi are regularly revised during the semester and shared with students.
 Each time I make revisions to a course, I update the syllabus, include the date updated, and share the revised version with students.
 Adjustments to assignments are negotiated prior to changing the syllabus.

 “Dr. Burns taught and treated us the way she would her elementary school students.
 Our needs as her students were priority.
 We met all the standards that needed to be met within the course.
 However, there was no recipe as to how we learned.”
-(Undergraduate Student/Resident EDE 4940 Final Internship)
+(Undergraduate Student/Resident EDE 4940 Final Internship, Course Evaluations)

 “I appreciated Dr. Burns adjusting/modifying assignments to meet the needs of students in her class as it relates to their specific needs and ability.”
-(Doctoral Student, EDG 7931 Working in Schools)
+(Doctoral Student, EDG 7931 Working in Schools, Course Evaluations)

 Student success is one of my priorities, and that is evident in my ability to both articulate and enact my philosophy of teaching.
 Integrating the five C’s of my philosophy of teaching has translated to positive outcomes for students.
 In feedback, students often share that although I set high expectations, it is the care, support, and respect that I show them that stimulates their interest, motivates them, and ultimately supports their success:

 “Dr. Burns is an excellent instructor.
 She is an expert in her field and very passionate about teaching.
 Her enthusiasm and zeal is very admirable.
 She is my secret mentor because I wish I could teach like she does.
-She is the best instructor I have come across since the beginning of my program,” (Doctoral Student, EDH 7326 Supervised Teaching II)
+She is the best instructor I have come across since the beginning of my program,” (Doctoral Student, EDH 7326 Supervised Teaching II, Course Evaluations)